gs-wl/w3e_web/contracts/SEPOLIA_DEPLOYMENT.md

 ## 🚨 Important Notes

 ### 1. Minting Cooldown
-- The RWA token has a **30-day cooldown** between mints
+- The W3E token has a **30-day cooldown** between mints
 - Next mint available: **August 28, 2025**
-- Current minting cap: **10,000,000 RWA tokens**
+- Current minting cap: **10,000,000 W3E tokens**

 ### 2. Staking Rewards
-- The staking contract needs RWA tokens to distribute as rewards
+- The staking contract needs W3E tokens to distribute as rewards
 - Transfer tokens to the staking contract address for reward distribution
 - Rewards are calculated per second based on the configured rate